Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

-# Deploy a Basic Workload using the Fruit Smoothie Ratings Application
+# Deploy a  Simple GMSA Integrated Workload

 This application is provided by Microsoft through the [GMSA on AKS PowerShell Module](https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module).
 The manifest for this application has been modified to support ingress using Azure Application Gateway.
 After setting up GMSA, the instructions will ask you perform a deployment that grabs the sample application through the PowerShell module.
 Do not deploy the application through the PowerShell module and please follow the steps below.